 Greens for Smoothies

 The solution?
 Storing them in the freezer!
-I love to store them in the freezer to prolong their life AND to always have a stash of greens on hand for green smoothies…no matter how long it’s been since I was last at the grocery store.
-And BONUS: This method totally knocks down the “green” flavor to virtually guarantee that your kale smoothie won’t actually taste like kale.
+This method totally knocks down the “green” flavor to virtually guarantee that your kale smoothie won’t actually taste like kale.

-Here’s a look at the process involved in storing greens for smoothies.
-This maintains the nutrition in your greens, prevents food waste, and helps you keep a stash of greens on hand for whenever the smoothie urge strikes.
+Here’s a look at the process involved in freezing kale.
+This maintains the nutrition, prevents food waste, and helps you keep a stash of greens on hand for whenever the smoothie urge strikes.

 - Wash, dry, and remove kale leaves from the stems.
 Place into a zip top freezer bag.